 Enhancing the user experience increases a more diverse clientele

-No one wants to enter a website to be confronted with a sea of frustrations.
-Accessibility audit testing not only ensures that people will be able to access and navigate a site, but also have a pleasant experience whilst doing so.
-This is achieved through also examining the content itself, to ensure it is user-friendly to both see and understand for all individual needs.
+No one wants to enter a website and be confronted with a sea of frustrations.
+Accessibility audit testing not only ensures that people will be able to access and navigate a site but also have a pleasant experience while doing so.
+This is achieved by also examining the content itself to ensure it is user-friendly to both see and understand for all individual needs.
 Once this is achieved, you can tap into a more diverse audience and gain a greater reach.

 Digital accessibility aids with search engine optimisation